Ziemeri Manor

 Ziemeri Manor (Ziemeru muižas pils) is a manor house in Ziemeri Parish, Alūksne Municipality in the Vidzeme region of Latvia.

 History

-Ziemeri manor was first mentioned in 1550, when property owner Johans Felbergs sold manor to his brother-in-law, Albreht Seimer, for 100 thalers.
+Ziemeri manor was first mentioned in 1550, when property owner Johans Felbergs sold the manor to his brother-in-law, Albreht Seimer, for 100 thalers.
 Over the centuries a large number of changes of ownership have occurred.

-Current Manor house was built between 1786 and 1807 in Classical style.
+The current Manor house was built between 1786 and 1807 in Classical style.

-Nowadays manor offers guests the opportunity to experience other historical times, trying on clothes in the manor salon and enjoying a dessert prepared according to an old recipes in the manor cafe “4 Rozes un Vilks”.
+Nowadays, the manor offers guests the opportunity to experience other historical times, try on clothes in the manor salon and enjoy a dessert prepared according to an old recipe in the manor cafe “4 Rozes un Vilks”.